‘El bicho’: What small businesses in Spain want you to know about surviving the coronavirus crisis

 “I have an idea for a yoga app that offers something different from the usual Netflix-style array of videos to follow.
 And I can offer the content in three languages.
 What I need is help so I’m hoping my technically-minded friends can use some of their quarantine time to help me build this app.
 Although they all seem to be working on their own entrepreneurial projects…!”

-If you’re starting a new limited company in the UK, you can save yourself the £12 fee to register the company with Companies House by opening a business current account with us at Tide.
+If you’re starting a new limited company in the UK, you can save yourself the £12 fee to register the company with Companies House by opening a business bank account with us at Tide.
 We’ll open an account for you and register your limited company, all in one go, for free.

 Get started »